VEF JDA-10M

 The VEF JDA-10M was a Latvian twin-engine, multipurpose aircraft built in 1939 by VEF.
 It remains the only twin-engine aircraft ever built in Latvia.
 The builder of JDA-10M was Latvian-American engineer Jānis Akermanis (John D. Akerman), a professor at the University of Minnesota.

 Design and development

 Construction started in 1937, but the first flight of the JDA-10M was on September 4, 1939.
 After the beginning of the Second World War it was planned to transform the airplane into a light bomber for military purposes.
 This work was halted by the Soviet occupation of Latvia in June 1940.
-Only one example was built, and its fate remains unknown.
+Only one prototype was built, and its fate remains unknown.

-The VEF JDA-10M was of primarily wood construction, with fixed conventional landing gear.
+The VEF JDA-10M was of primarily wooden construction, with fixed conventional landing gear.